Italy with baby or toddler feature image: mom with pram on italian beach

 Cotoletta alla milanese – fried chicken

-Good to know: a request for plain pasta with absolutely nothing on top will get your odd looks and they will double check you don’t want neither butter nor oil, the default for an Italian ‘plain pasta’.
-If that’s what your toddler wants, stick with it: it is an unusual request for Italian kids but they will make it for you.
+Good to know: a request for plain pasta with absolutely nothing on top will occasionally get you odd looks and they will double check you don’t want neither butter nor oil, the default for an Italian ‘plain pasta’.
+If that’s what your toddler wants, stick with it: it is an unusual request for Italian kids but they will make it for you no problem.

-restaurants are getting more and more equipped with high chairs however, they do not always have them and they are not always suitable for very small kids.
+Restaurants are getting more and more equipped with high chairs.
+However, they do not always have them and they are not always suitable for very small kids as they are often the type with no straps

 If you planning on eating out a lot, a portable high chair that folds small can be very handy.

-Plastic cutlery for kids is not usually offered however, hard plastic cups often are.
+Plastic cutlery for kids is not usually offered however, paper cups often are.

 Baby and toddler sleeping arrangements in Italian hotels